 Winner of the Knigge Piano Competition, as well as the Eckhardt-Gramatté National Music Competition (with soprano Alexandra Smither), Mr. Doucet has also been awarded top prizes for his performances of contemporary works, namely at the Prix d’Europe, and the Ibiza International Piano Competition.
 Mr. Doucet is also the prize-winning author of Des dick pics sous les étoiles (2020) and Sorta comme si on était déjà là (2012), both published by Éditions Prise de parole.
 Additional works have been published in Ancrages, Impossible Archetypes and Voix plurielles

 Mr. Doucet holds a doctoral degree from l’Université de Montréal, where he studied with Maneli Pirzadeh, and where he has also been a visiting professor.
 Further, he has benefited from masterclasses at the Franz-Schubert-Institut, the Gijón International Piano Festival, Songfest, the Music Academy of the West, and the Tanglewood Music Center with such luminaries as Elly Ameling, Julius Drake, Margo Garrett, Marilyn Horne, Graham Johnson, Warren Jones, Kiri Te Kanawa, Martin Katz, Robert MacDonald, Dawn Upshaw and Roger Vignoles.
-He is currently the Interim Executive Director of the Frye Festival, and alongside pianist Julien LeBlanc, he has been Co-Artistic Director of Barachois Summer Music since 2012.
+This spring, he completed his term as Interim Executive Director of the Frye Festival, and he has been Co-Artistic Director of Barachois Summer Music since 2012.

 A virtuoso whose enthusiasm is genuinely contagious, Canadian pianist Julien LeBlanc is renowned for his great musical sensibility and his talent as a communicator.
 Based in Montreal, he is a well sought-after soloist, chamber player and accompanist.